saniko/Universal-React/README.md

 A lot has been written about this topic, you can easily find plenty of material out there, so I will try to summarize the essence of what I have learned with an emphasis on non-trivial scenarios.

-will evolve with time to full universal react app, so stay tuned.
+Will evolve with time to full universal react app, so stay tuned.

 Part of Dani Koren's personal [blog](https://saniko.github.io/danikoren/).